bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

 Front matter defines which store resources are available to be rendered within a Stencil template.
 Front matter is declared at the top of each template and uses [YAML](https://yaml.org/) syntax.
 For more information, see [Declaring Front Matter Objects](https://developer.bigcommerce.com/stencil-docs/storefront-customization/using-front-matter#declaring-front-matter-objects).

 ## Supported templates
-You can use YAML Front Matter for templates in the `templates/pages/` directory.
+You can use YAML front matter for templates in the `templates/pages/` directory.
 Injecting objects in the front matter of `templates/pages/page.html` will make the objects available to custom templates.

-You cannot use Front matter for templates in the following directories:
+You cannot use front matter for templates in the following directories:
 * `templates/components/`
 * `templates/layout/`
 * `templates/pages/custom/`